CLASSES OFFEREDWe offer MARTIAL ARTS classes:

 Our Jujitsu Sensei are nationally-tested black belt instructors with the American Judo and Jujitsu Federation (AJJF); CPR and First Aid certified; they have undergone background checks; and they are volunteers.

-SENSEI DELINA FUCHS
+PROFESSOR DELINA FUCHS

 CEO, Dojo Cho (school head), Senior Instructor.
 Rokudan (6th degree black belt) DZR Jujitsu.